 grow by being involved with different aspects of the Craft that appeal

-to their interests and needs.
+to his interests and needs.

 Freemasonry is a fraternity of men that teaches philosophy and a